LiGNUxMan/SysStatCLI/README.md

 - **Autorun**: Can run continuously at a frequency determined by the user.
 - **Script information**: Execution time, execution speed, completed loops or cycles, and time to next exercise.

+## 🗣️ Why use SysStatCLI?

+Because it's simple, lightweight, and gives you all the information you need without leaving the console.
+Ideal for modest rigs, headless servers, or total control freaks.

 ## Installation and Use

 ### Requirements
 - Python 3.x
 - Linux with support for `psutil`, `iwconfig`, `sensors`, and `/proc/`

+### 📏 80x24 Support

+🖥️ Optimized Layout for Classic 80x24 Terminals

+SysStatCLI is carefully designed to fit perfectly on standard terminals (80 columns x 24 rows), without unnecessary scrolling or wasted lines.

 ### 🚀 Run